-The next time you get to sit through a presentation make it your business to have a good look around the audience whilst the presenter is speaking.
-If you’re really lucky you will see a lot of attentive faces where it’s clear that the audience is absorbed and fully engaged with what the speaker has to say.
-The presenter will have their audiences attention, interest and curiosity.
+The next time you get to sit through a presentation, make it your business to have a good look around the audience whilst the presenter is speaking.
+If you’re really lucky, you will see a lot of attentive faces.
+You’ll be in no doubt that the audience is absorbed and fully engaged with what the speaker has to say.
+You may even be impressed with their presentation skills.

 They are connected

-Here are 4 powerful ways to connect with your audience.
+Here are 4 powerful ways to develop the presentation skills needed to connect with any audience.

 1) Pack a punch with your visuals

-– Use them to support your point not make it
+– Use them to support your point, not for your audience to read it.

 2) Give them the gold – let them take everything else away in a hand out